fredrik-pettersson/Practical-Application-3/README.md

 ![previous contacts](https://github.com/fredrik-pettersson/Practical-Application-3/assets/146313002/3425319b-9bd6-4bb0-8206-e73a5de175fc)

+Please also see the separate Jupyter Notebook provided for additional details and results.

 ## Recommendations and Next Steps
 Based on the findings of the project, the main recommendation is to increase the number of interactions with existing clients, as this is by far the most significant driver of marketing campaign and business success.
 Another recommendation is to carry out targeted marketing campaigns primarily during the months of March and October, followed by the month of September.
 Further, campaigns during the month of May should be avoided.
 Finally, the targeting of clients who are retired as well as students has a relatively high correlation with the successful opening of new bank accounts.